JuJu2181/Discord_bot/readme.md

 # Discord Bot
-This is a simple discord bot made with python using discord.py In development phase
+This is a simple discord bot made with python using discord.py when I was learning python In development phase
 ## Available Features
 - Check Ping Status